pds-data-dictionaries/PDS-Data-Dictionaries.github.io/docs/source/development/ldd-release.rst

 4. You should then see the LDD auto-generated (after ~2-3 minutes) in both the ``build/development`` and ``build/release`` directories.
 5. Once you get approval from the appropriate stakeholders, merge your pull request.
 6. You should then see a new release tagged in your repo in a URL like https://github.com/pds-data-dictionaries/ldd-img/releases
-7. Then move on to ``Submit Release Request``
+7. Then move on to **Submit Release Request** below.

 Submit Manually
 +++++++++++++++

-If you are unable to submit to Github, see Submit Release Request to upload a zip of your generated artifacts.
+If you are unable to submit to Github, see **Submit Release Request** to upload a zip of your generated artifacts.

 Submit Release Request